 Welcome to the Gran Canaria.
 You Are Now Cleared For Takeoff.

 As a Thomson guest, you’ll find we’ve prepared a new challenge for you each day.
-From a scenic climb up the Cruz San Anonio to the breathtaking Degollada de las Yeguas overlook, to more challenging passes with names like Valle de las lágrimas and Pico de las Nieves (Valley of Tears and Peak of the Snows, respectively), you won’t be surprised to learn we rank these on par with the toughest climbs in the Alps…or anywhere else in Europe, for that matter.
+From a scenic climb up the Cruz San Anonio to the breathtaking Degollada de las Yeguas overlook, to more challenging passes with names like Valle de las lágrimas and Pico de las Nieves (Valley of Tears and Peak of the Snows, respectively), you won’t be surprised to learn we rank these on par with climbs in the Alps…or anywhere else in Europe, for that matter.

-And in between the tears and snows, there’s the sister island of Tenerife and the notorious climb up the Teide.
+And in between the tears and snows, there’s the sister island of Tenerife and the climb up the Teide.